Srivalli94/FirstRepo/README.md

-## Installation of K8S on AWS using KOPS:
+## Create K8S cluster on AWS using KOPS:

 ### We need a domain name which can be bought from `Godaddy`
 - Domains > search > pick a domain > checkout